Leakey Methodist Church

 Over the years, Real County has remained mainly rural, with its population and economy centered around agriculture and tourism.
 Its stunning natural landscapes, including the Frio River and the hills of the Edwards Plateau, attract visitors who enjoy outdoor activities like fishing, hunting, and camping.
 Today, Real County continues to be a charming rural community with a rich history and a close-knit community spirit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Real County, Texas.
+This timeline provides a condensed summary of the historical journey of Real County, Texas.